Colombia

 Case management

-PretorIA’, implemented by the Colombian Constitutional Court in 2020 and inspired by PROMETEA (in the Buenos Aires Attorney General’s Office), is an AI mechanism designed to assist in docket selection for tutela cases, which are constitutional protection actions and also enables the preparation of statistics and the identification of recurring issues.
-In Colombia, the Constitutional Court receives more than 600,000 tutelas per year.
+‘PretorIA’, implemented by the Colombian Constitutional Court in 2020 and inspired by PROMETEA (the tool used in the Buenos Aires Attorney General’s Office), is an AI mechanism designed to assist in the review of tutela judicial rulings (constitutional protection actions for fundamental violations of rights) and also enables the preparation of statistics and the identification of recurring issues.
+The Constitutional Court receives more than 600,000 tutelas per year.

 It has been valuable in improving case detection and efficiency.
-The system is seen as a positive example of adopting technology in the judiciary—used with caution and skepticism, but always as a support tool, never as a replacement for judicial decision-making.
+The system is seen as a positive example of adopting technology in the judiciary—used with caution and scepticism, but always as a support tool, never as a replacement for judicial decision-making.

 Though the mechanism was originally intended to act as a decision-making tool, it now acts as a trained search engine to aid judges and court clerks in identifying important cases from the large volume of tutela filings, but retaining the role of the human judge as the sole decision-maker.
 There is, however, potential for the expansion of its capabilities.
 The implementation of PretorIA faced challenges such as digitising paper-based files and refining the algorithm, but is now used in tandem with the traditional case-by-case review process.